TheCaptain989/lidarr-flac2mp3/README.md

 #### Technical notes on regex
 By default, the script only matches and interacts with FLAC files (specifically, files ending in ".flac").
 The `-r` option allows the script to match on a user specified regular expression (i.e. "regex") pattern.

-Note that files are passed to the script with the full Linux path intact.
+Files are passed to the script with the full Linux path intact.
 (Ex: `/path/to/audio/a-ha/Hunting High and Low/01 Take on Me.mp3`).
 Craft your regex with this in mind.

-![warning] **Note:** Escaping special regex characters (like a dot `.`) requires a double backslash, _even when single quoted!_ This is because **awk** (the program that processes audio files in the script) in most cases [strips a single backslash](https://www.gnu.org/software/gawk/manual/html_node/Escape-Sequences.html "GNU awk reference") from strings.
+![warning] **NOTE:** Escaping special regex characters (like a dot `.`) requires a double backslash, _even when single quoted!_ This is because **awk** (the program that processes audio files in the script) in most cases [strips a single backslash](https://www.gnu.org/software/gawk/manual/html_node/Escape-Sequences.html "GNU awk reference") from strings.
 Double quoted or unquoted strings require _four_ backslashes to preserve a regex escape because the bash shell will process the escapes first.

 For example, to convert all audio files to AAC audio files, use the following options:
 ```